IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-that allow the optical node to identify which LLDP packets belong to which LLDP session: the O-PNC can then use only the LLDP information from the LLDP sessions configured on the LAG members to support the Cross-technology link discovery mechanisms defined in {{cross-technology-link-discovery}}.
+that allow the optical node to identify which LLDP packets belong to which LLDP session: the O-PNC can then use only the LLDP information from the LLDP sessions configured on the LAG members to support the cross-technology Ethernet link discovery mechanisms defined in {{cross-technology-link-discovery}}.

 {: #vpn-discovery}